 (815) 459-8800 ext 651

-tmarshall@zcwlaw.com
+[email protected]

 An Attorney with Zanck, Coen, Wright & Saladin since 2006, Tamara Marshall, became a partner in 2013, and is a dynamic part of this firm’s legal team.
-Tamara focuses her practice on Longevity and Estate planning, including proactive planning to qualify for Medicaid for long term care, and Veterans Pension benefits.
+Tamara focuses her practice on Longevity and Estate planning, including proactive planning to qualify for Medicaid for long term care.
 Tamara believes that everyone 18 and over should have an estate plan (it isn’t just something for the wealthy) which include powers of attorney to designate and agent for yourself if you are living and unable to make your decisions.
 Tamara also enjoys helping relieve the burden on families with loved ones in need of long-term care by helping them plan at least 5 years in advance and avoid the need to drain lifelong savings to qualify for Medicaid assistance.
 Tamara believes that seniors who have saved responsibly all their lives and had no way to predict the soaring cost of long-term care, should not have to impoverish themselves before qualifying for assistance to pay for their long-term care needs.

 Tamara also practices “alternative” family law.
 In July of 2015 Tamara chose a new path for her family law practice by eliminating litigation services and focusing exclusively on more empowering and less destructive options for her family law clients.
 She strongly believes that many couples, even those with a high level of conflict in their relationship, would choose, given the option, to end their relationship in a manner that allows them to retain control of their parenting and personal decisions, and minimizes costs and uncertainty.
 To provide such options Tamara became trained as a mediator in 2007 and became a Collaborative Divorce Law practitioner in 2009.